Regionalliga: 2008–2012

-"Covering" meant that the single divisions were annually re-aligned to geographic location by a DFB committee in order to have 18 teams assigned to each division every year.
-This led to teams assigned to a division other than their geographical one.
-An example for this is BV Cloppenburg, who was assigned to the Western division for the 2008–09 season despite being located in Lower Saxony.
+In order to have 18 teams assigned to each division every year the divisions were annually re-aligned DFB, which could necessitate assigning teams to a division other than their geographical one.
+An example of this is BV Cloppenburg, which was assigned to the Western division for the 2008–09 season despite being located in Lower Saxony.

 2012–present

 In October 2010, yet another reform of the Regionalligen was decided upon, with the number of leagues expanding to five and beginning play in the 2012–13 season.
 Under this new format, the old Regionalliga Nordost would be re-established and the new Regionalliga Südwest and Regionalliga Bayern would be created.
 The Südwest would take clubs from the southern portion of the Regionalliga West and also everything from the Regionallia Süd outside of Bavaria.
 It was also decided to limit the number of reserve teams per Regionalliga to seven.

 The five league champions and the runners-up of the Regionalliga Südwest play-off for the three promotion spots in a home-and-away series.
 The new leagues consist of up to 22 clubs in their inaugural seasons but were reduced to between 16 and 18 clubs.
 The Regionalligen are not administered by the DFB but rather by the regional football associations.
 In regards to reserve teams, initially only seven were permitted per league, however, this rule may be subject to change under certain circumstances.
 Reserve sides of 3.
 Liga teams are not permitted in the Regionalliga.

 The reorganisation of the Regionalligen so soon after the last changes in 2008 became necessary because of a large number of insolvencies.
 These were caused by a lack of media interest in the leagues combined with large expenses and infrastructure demands.
 The five Regionalligen from 2012 are: